melba-journal/submission/README.md

 Thank you for submitting to MELBA!

 ## Cover letter
-Any new submission to Melba should be accompanied by a cover letter.
+Any new submission to MELBA should be accompanied by a cover letter.
 Authors can use the following template as a starting point:

 **`[PLEASE FOLLOW INSTRUCTIONS IN SQUARE BRACKETS.
 BEFORE SUBMISSION, ERASE ALL INSTRUCTIONS.]`**